CRW 229 Children’s/Young Adult Literature (1-3 units)

 Taken after the student has completed 24 units of course work, this course prepares students not only for the thesis, but also for the academic essay that precedes it.

-Required for completion of the degree is submission of a publication-ready, 100-page manuscript in one genre—fiction, creative non-fiction, poetry, screen play or teleplay - —closely reviewed, edited and refined with the assistance of the student’s Thesis Committee.
+Required for completion of the degree is submission of a publication-ready, 100-page manuscript in one genre—fiction, creative non-fiction, screen play or teleplay; or 50 pages of poetry – closely reviewed, edited and refined with the assistance of the student’s Thesis Committee.

-Students who need a little more time to finish their theses may register for up to 4 additional one-units.
+Students who need a little more time to finish their theses.